Pulse Profiles and Polarization of Terzan 5 Pulsars: Abstract

 \section{Abstract}

-\ter\ is a rich globular cluster within the galactic bulge that contains 39 known millisecond pulsars, the largest known population of any globular cluster.
-The \ter\ pulsars are faint, so that individual observations of most of the pulsars have too little signal-to-noise (S/N) to measure reliable flux density or polarization information.
-We combined over 5.2\,days of archival data, at each of 1.5\,GHz and 2.0\,GHz, taken with the Green Bank Telescope over the past 11\,years.
-We created high S/N profiles for 32 of the pulsars and determined precise rotation measures (RMs) for 28 of them.
-We used the RMs, and the known pulsar positions and dispersion measures (DMs), to map the projected parallel component of the Galactic magnetic field toward the cluster.
+\ter\ is a rich globular cluster within the galactic bulge containing 39 known millisecond pulsars, the largest known population of any globular cluster.
+These faint pulsars do not have enough signal-to-noise (S/N) to measure reliable flux density or polarization information from individual observations in general.
+We combined over 5.2\,days of archival data, at 1500\,MHz and 2000\,MHz, taken with the Green Bank Telescope over the past 12\,years.
+We created high S/N profiles for 32 of the pulsars and determined precise rotation measures (RMs) for 28.
+We used the RMs, pulsar positions, and dispersion measures (DMs), to map the projected parallel component of the Galactic magnetic field toward the cluster.
 The $\langle B_{||}\rangle$ shows a rough gradient of $\sim$6\,nG/arcsec ($\sim$160\,nG/parsec), or fractionally, a change of $\sim$20$\%$ in the right ascension direction across the cluster, implying Galactic magnetic field variability at sub-parsec scales.
-We also measured average flux densities $S_\nu$ for the pulsars, ranging from $\sim$10\,$\mu$Jy to $\sim$2\,mJy, and an average spectral index $\alpha = -1.35$, where $S_\nu \propto \nu^{\alpha})$.
+We also measured average flux densities $S_\nu$ for the pulsars, ranging from $\sim$10\,$\mu$Jy to $\sim$2\,mJy, and an average spectral index $\alpha = -1.35$, where $S_\nu \propto \nu^{\alpha}$.
 This spectral index is flatter than most known pulsars, likely a selection effect due to the high frequencies used in pulsar searches to mitigate dispersion and scattering.
+We used flux densities from each observation to constrain the scintillation properties towards the cluster, finding strong refractive modulation on months timescales.
 The inferred pulsar luminosity function is roughly power-law, with slope $(d\log N)/(d\log L) = -1$ at the high-luminosity end.
-At the low-luminosity end, there are incompleteness effects implying that \ter\ contains many more pulsars to be found.
+At the low-luminosity end, there are incompleteness effects implying that \ter\ contains many more pulsars.

 \keywords{Millisecond pulsars (1062), Globular star clusters (656), Galaxy magnetic fields (604)}